unaveragetech/lets_dorkem/Intresting_finds_2.md

 - **Problem-Solving**: Learning from past conversations and solutions to common development challenges.
 - **Insight into Collaboration**: Understanding how developers and teams collaborated in an open-source environment.

-Below is an example of the search results:
+Below is an example of the query using the html provided:

 ![Google Dorking Logs Image](assets/img/IMG_7991.png)